 - Alaena – Support is so essential.
 It takes a village to raise a baby.
 Reach out and find the support you deserve and need.
 (Resource: Ep.
 186 – How to Ask for Help.)

 - Erin – Remember that there are variations of normal.
 Don’t compare your experience with others, or let those comparisons make you feel inadequate.

 - Alex – Self-care.
 It’s so easy to neglect yourself when you’re taking care of a new baby, but that self-care is vital.
 Start small and schedule something just once/month for yourself, and slowly work your way to making self-care a regular part of your life.

 - Outro (1:14:38)

-- Erin is the blogger behind Real Food & Love.
+- Erin is the former blogger behind Real Food & Love.
 Alex Raver is the blogger behind Don’t Eat the Spatula.
 Alaena Haber is the blogger behind website Grazed and Enthused and the author of 2 cookbooks: The Healing Kitchen and Enthused.